UTS-eResearch/data_directory_cataloger/README.md

 When the `ddc.py` program is run on a directory it looks for `README.yaml` files in the **immediate** subdirectories.
-From those `README.yaml` files it reads the metadata, and outputs a single Markdown document listing each subdirectorie and summarising the metadata in its README.
+From those `README.yaml` files it reads the metadata, and outputs a single Markdown document listing each subdirectory and summarising the metadata in its README.
 This Markdown doc can then be easily transformed to a HTML file (e.g. using `pandoc`) which will provide a single point of information about the contents of the directories.